 1- COMPARE SIMULATED RENDERED 1.500 PHYSICAL MODEL (PM) TO THE DIGITAL 1:1 IN ALL FOUR ELEVATIONS (SEE FIGURE 2).
 THIS IS PRELIMINARY WORK TO IDENTIFY WHERE THE CAMERA AND MODEL SHOULD BE POSITIONED (AND KEPT IN IDENTICAL POSITION FOR ENTIRE METHOD VS GPS AND DRAWINGS) IN THE FIELD AS PER THE SIMULATIONS, BUT ALSO AIMS TO UNDERSTAND THE DIFFERENCE BETWEEN THE RENDERED PM AND THE DESIGN 1:1 PROPOSAL.

-2- MARK THE PROPOSAL PLAN ONTO THE SITE AND PHOTOGRAPH.
-THE PLAN SHOULD BE PREDETERMINED GPS POINTS, SHOULD DESCRIBE THE POINTS OF THE PROPOSAL ENVELOPE, AND SHOULD BE THE PLAN AS UNDERSTOOD BY THE SIMULATED SATELLITE IN PRIOR DESKTOP STUDIES
+5- MARK THE DATUM POINTS OF THE PROPOSAL PLAN ONTO THE SITE VERSUS THE LOCATIONS IN THE INSTRUCTIONAL PLAN DRAWINGS.
+THIS WILL BE THE PROPOSAL PLAN AS UNDERSTOOD BY THE SIMULATED SATELLITE IN PRIOR DESKTOP STUDIES

 |PRECEDENT VISITS: |

-SUCH PHOTOGRAPHY OF PRECEDENTS VERSUS A RESOLUTION TARGET(S) (METHOD BORROWED FROM ASTRO/SATELLITE CALIBRATION TECHNIQUES).
-EACH PRECEDENT SHALL BE PHOTOGRAPHED AS ELEVATIONALLY AS POSSIBLE (TO MIRROR THE SHOT LIST OF THE PROPOSAL ITSELF), AND EACH SHOT WILL BE DONE TWICE TO INCLUDE THE RESOLUTION TARGET(S).
-THE RESOLUTION TARGET WILL BE AN ISO 12233 TEST CHART (IN BOTH REGULAR 2D AND ADAPTED 3D FORM), AS WELL AS THE 1.20/50/100 FRAGMENT PM, APPROPRIATELY SCALED TO ANAMORPHICALLY MATCH THE 1:1 SCALE OF THE PRECEDENT SUBJECT.
+THE MODELS WILL INCLUDE A DSLR RESOLUTION TARGET, AN ISO 12233 TEST CHART (IN BOTH REGULAR 2D AND ADAPTED 3D FORM), AS WELL AS THE MODELS, APPROPRIATELY SCALED TO ANAMORPHICALLY MATCH THE 1:1 SCALE OF THE PRECEDENT SUBJECT.

 AS THIS IS A MORE SUBJECTIVE UNDERSTANDING OF THE REALM OF THE KINAESTHETIC, EACH PHOTOGRAPH/SET-UP WILL BE JOURNALISTICALLY WRITTEN UPON IN PROSE IN-SITU, TO GAIN A PHENOMENOLOGICALLY DESCRIPTIVE INSIGHT INTO THE RELATIONSHIP BETWEEN OCCUPANT TO CAMERA TO BUILDING TO SITE.